jrstarke/TweetSeeker/README.md

 database for heavier uses.

-Once your database settings are in place, you can use django's [syncdb command](https://docs.djangoproject.com/en/dev/ref/django-admin/#syncdb) to create the associated database and tables.
+Once your database settings are in place, you can use django's [syncdb command](https://docs.djangoproject.com/en/dev/ref/django-admin/#syncdb) to create the associated tables in the database.
+For many of the commands, it is important to place yourself at the base of the project, and then tell django where it can find the settings file.
+This can be done using the `--settings=twitter_explorer.settings` flag.

 Finally, you should set the [TEMPLATES_DIRS](https://docs.djangoproject.com/en/dev/ref/settings/#template-dirs) variable.
 This should be an absolute path to tell django where it can find all of the templates.
 This should point to